AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/social/creating-a-poll/create-a-poll.md

    ![](assets/image2014-9-18-18-3a19-3a23.png)

-1. Para adicionar uma entrada, clique no botão **+** símbolo e edite o título e a descrição.
+1. Para adicionar uma entrada, clique no símbolo **+** e edite o título e a descrição.

    ![](assets/image2014-9-18-18-3a19-3a30.png)